- What is PyTorch? How can you get started with it from scratch? We’ll cover all of that in this article

 Solving an Image Classification Problem using PyTorch

 You’re going to love this section.
-This is where all our learning will culminate in a final neural network model on a real-world case study.
+This is where all our learning will culminate in a final neural network model on a real-world case study, and we will see how the PyTorch framework builds a deep learning model.

 Our task is to identify the type of apparel by looking at a variety of apparel images.
 It’s a classic image classification problem using computer vision.
 This dataset, taken from the DataHack Platform, can be downloaded here.